Paradoxdruid/msu-covid-tracker/README.md

 **[https://msu-covid-tracker.herokuapp.com](https://msu-covid-tracker.herokuapp.com)**

 ## Workflow
-This app relies on [Github actions](https://github.com/features/actions) to grab updated data, commit them to this repository, and then push those changes to dynamic python hosting on heroku.com.
+This app relies on [Github actions](https://github.com/features/actions) to grab updated data and store in in an Amazon S3 Bucket.
+The app, dynamically hosted on heroku.com, then reads fresh data from S3.

 ## Authors
 This script is developed as academic software by [Dr. Andrew J. Bonham](https://github.com/Paradoxdruid) at the [Metropolitan State University of Denver](https://www.msudenver.edu).
 It is licensed under the GPL v3.0.